Atul99199/Life-Skills/OPPs.md

 Multilevel inheritance is a process of deriving a class from another derived class.

 ### e.
 Hybrid inheritance :
-Hybrid inheritance is a combination of simple, multiple inheritance and hierarchical inheritance.
+Hybrid inheritance is a combination of simple, multiple inheritance, and hierarchical inheritance.

 ## 2. Encapsulation:
 Encapsulation means combining data and the functions that operate on that data into a single unit, typically a class.
 Access to internal data is restricted using access specifiers (private, protected, public).
 It helps achieve data hiding, which minimizes unintended interference.